sxstieber/QATestProject-1/README.md

 Unzip into your "My Documents" folder, and open the WebApplication.sln with visual studio.
 Build the solution, then click the "IIS Express" at the top to run the website.

-# Known Issues
+# Behavior and known issues
-* On the home page, the search profiles text box doesn't line up with the magnifying glass.
+* On the home page, the search profiles text box doesn't line up with the magnifying glass (this is a UI issue, no automation test required for this bug).
 * When clicking on a SPIE Profile Name link, it's supposed to send you to the profile information for that particular person.
 It is currently always displaying Jim Bob's profile.
-* An individual profile can be accessed by using the following URL formats:
+* An individual profile can be accessed by using the following (relative) URL formats:
 		/profiles/view/{ID}

-* The Profile Search on the home page submits search text information to the server and the page is refreshed to include search results
+* The Profile Search on the home page submits search text information to the server and the page is refreshed to include search results.
-* An individual profile can be accessed by using the following URL formats:
+* An individual profile can be accessed by using the following (relative) URL formats:
 		/profiles/view/{ID}?Filter={searchtext}
 	-	When using the filtered Uri, if non-numeric characters are entered for the ID, an exception is thrown.